 For spring and summer tours as well as strenuous ski mountaineering objectives, many people use much narrower and lighter skis, usually in a shorter length.
 Although you give up some performance in new and difficult snow, the energy saved by having less weight on your feet (or your pack, if carrying them) makes long trips much more enjoyable.
 Waist widths in the neighborhood of 85mm to 95mm and weights from 1000 to 1300 grams save a huge amount of energy going uphill, but may require adjusting your ski technique on the descent.

 Design elements that have become standard in performance alpine freeride skis are filtering down to touring skis.
 Rocker-camber profiles and Five-Point sidecuts work very well in backcountry variable conditions.
-Twin-tips or skis with a lot of tail rocker offer challenges for touring - they make securing skins at the tail difficult, and are a liability when booting with a ski in each hand or trying to use the skis as an anchor.
+Twin-tips or skis with a lot of tail rocker offer challenges for touring - they make securing skins at the tail difficult, add extra length at the tail when kickturning, and are a liability when booting with a ski in each hand or trying to use the skis as an anchor.

-Many people have several touring "setups" and choose their gear depending on their intended destination and anticipated snow conditions.
-An expensive solution, perhaps, but think of all the money you're saving by not buying lift tickets . . .
+Some avid ski tourers have multiple touring "setups" and choose their weapon based on destination and anticipated snow conditions.
+Expensive?
+Excessive?
+Perhaps, but think of all the money you're saving by not buying lift tickets . . .